Bījamantra

-A bījamantra (बीजमन्त्र, in modern schwa-deleted Indo-Aryan languages: beej mantra), or a bījākṣara ("seed-syllable"), is a monosyllabic mantra believed to contain the essence of a given deity.
+A bijamantra (बीजमन्त्र, in modern schwa-deleted Indo-Aryan languages: beej mantra), or a bijakṣara ("seed-syllable"), is a monosyllabic mantra believed to contain the essence of a given deity.
 They are found in Tantric Hinduism and in Esoteric Buddhism (Vajrayana / Mantrayana).

-A bījamantra is ritually uttered for the invocation of a deity.
+A bijamantra is ritually uttered for the invocation of a deity.
 It is considered the true name of the deity as well as a manifestation of the deity in sonic form.
 It is also found in religious art, often standing for a specific deity.
 A bījamantra can be regarded to be a mystic sound made of the first few characters of a given deity's name, the chanting of which is regarded to allow an adherent to achieve a state of spiritual sanctity.
 These mantras are also associated with the chakras of the body.

 The Romanian scholar Mircea Eliade stated that an adherent who chants the semantically meaningless bījamantra "appropriates its ontological essence, concretely and directly assimilates with the god".

-Hindu bījamantras
+Hindu bijamantras

-A few of the major bījamantras in Hinduism include:
+A few of the major bijamantras in Hinduism include: